tgvashworth/action-graph/README.md

     },

     // 'teardown' is where you undo what 'run' did.
 It's optional, but you might use
     // it to close a modal window or delete temporary files.
-Like 'run', it takes and must return
+Like 'run', it takes and can return
     // a state object.
-    teardown(state) {
-        return state;
-    }
+    teardown() {}
 });

 const SendAMessage = createClass({